nickmilikich/sleeper-trade-engine/README.md

 - Configure team composition from the frontend rather than the code
 - Improve frontend experience (errors before selections are made)
 - Automate emails with trade reports
+- Allow flex in a trade being slightly unfavorable to the opponent